Course Explorer | Highcliffe School

 Overview

-The Music Production pathway combines A Level Music Technology with an enrichment programme centring on industry related work experience e.g. live sound engineering, studio placements.
+The Music Production pathway combines A Level Music Technology with the Music Enrichment Programme centring on industry related work experience e.g. live sound engineering, studio placements and opportunities to gain additional UCAS points through RSL graded exams in Music Production.

 KS5 Intent Statement